microsoft/surface-duo-compose-sdk/DragAndDrop/README.md

 # Drag and drop - Surface Duo Compose SDK

 **DragAndDrop** is a component for Jetpack Compose that helps you easily add interactive drag and drop capabilities to your app, following Google [Drag and drop](https://developer.android.com/guide/topics/ui/drag-drop) guideline.
-With the drag and drop feature, dual-screen and foldable device can be leveraged to share information in between easilly.
+With the drag and drop feature, dual-screen and foldable devices can be leveraged to share information in between easily.

 The component provides a drag container which represents the draggable area with long press gesture.
 The drag target wraps the drag data providing a shadow during the dragging process.
 Currently it supports image and text in Mimetype.
 A drop container provides a dropping area to handle the detected drag data.